 Danae Powers, M.S., LMFT

-With a strong business background in addition to her degrees, Danae is a Licensed Marriage and Family Therapist who has been with Santa Anita Family Service since 2009 and is committed to helping the agency thrive.
-She currently oversees Santa Anita Family Service’s Covina site.
-Danae has a solid track record of exemplary program management and acts as Program Director for our Domestic Violence Prevention and Intervention Program, Drug Prevention and Intervention Program, and most of our Children and Families programs.
-She is also a Clinical Supervisor in the fields of psychology, social work, and human services and a Supervisor in the fields of sociology and business.
-Danae has provided a variety of supervision and training to doctoral, masters, and bachelor degree students and post-graduates at multiple agencies and in private practice.
-She currently oversees the Clinical and Business Training Programs at Santa Anita Family Service.
+With a strong business background in addition to her clinical degrees and experience, Danae is a Licensed Marriage and Family Therapist who has been with Santa Anita Family Service since 2009.
+She has a solid track record of exemplary program management and acts as Program Director for our Children and Families Program, Domestic Violence Prevention and Intervention Program, and Drug Prevention and Intervention Program.
+Danae is also a Clinical Supervisor in the fields of psychology, social work, and human services and a Supervisor in the fields of sociology and business.
+She also currently oversees Santa Anita Family Service’s Business Training Program.

-In addition to her work at Santa Anita Family Service, Danae maintains a private practice in Arcadia, California where she specializes in working with couples experiencing infidelity, separation, parenting, and infertility concerns.
+In addition to her work at Santa Anita Family Service, Danae maintains a private practice in Arcadia, California where she specializes in working with couples experiencing infidelity, separation, parenting/co-parenting, and fertility concerns.
 She also provides professional consultation to doctoral and masters level clinicians who are navigating the process to obtain a California license or who are working to start or grow their private practice.
-An active duty veteran of the United States Army, Danae is passionate about working with current military personnel, veterans, and their families from all eras.
-Danae is also an active Lifetime Member of the California Association of Marriage and Family Therapists.
+An active duty veteran of the United States Army, Danae is passionate about working with military personnel, veterans, and their families from all eras.
+She is also an active Lifetime Member of the California Association of Marriage and Family Therapists.